Montana Fly Fishing Guide Trip Frequently Asked Quesitons

 - When is the best time to come for fly fishing in Montana?
 This is a question we get asked a lot.
 While there is probably no bad time to come fishing in Bozeman, MT, there are some time of the year that are certainly better than others.
 Some of this really depends on what type of experience you are looking for.
 Probably the prime of our season is from late June (after spring runoff) to mid October with the most consistent fishing being during the months of July, August and September.
 Unfortunately, that is also probably the busiest time to be here in Southwest Montana so if you don't mind fishing with a few other folks around and that fits into your schedule, you can't beat July through September.
 If you are looking for a little more peace and quiet and aren't afraid of the possibility of a little weather, the shoulder seasons can be spectacular.
 By that we mean April to early May and October.
 These can be great times to be here as the rivers are typically a little more quiet and the fish still seem to want to eat.
 These months are a little bit risk/reward in the fact that while the fishing can be simply awesome, the weather can not be.
 Most of the time we have great weather in the spring and fall, but there is always the chance of rain or snow here in Montana and more so during those times.
 With all of this said, we run guide trips 12 months of the year and have had great fishing during all of those times so if your schedule only fits a certain date, give us a call and we can discuss the options.

 - How long is the day?
 As long or as short as your like!
 It was not all that long ago that when our clients showed up for fishing trips, we fished from early in the morning to late in the day.
 As Montana has changed and become more of a destination for families rather than just die-hard fisherman, we've changed our schedule a bit and really rely on you to let us know what works with your schedule for a day on the water.
-Our typical day starts at 8:00 AM in the shop and the guides are usually back to the shop between 5:30 and 6:30 PM.
+We now offer two types of guide days.
+Our Standard Guide Trip day is really built around the 2/3 day which allows you to get a good day of fishing and still be back to clean up and have a nice dinner in Bozeman.
+These trips usually meet at 8:00 am and are back to the shop between 3:00 and 4:00.
+Our Deluxe Guide Trip day is a little more open ended.
+Those days typically start at 8:00 AM in the shop and the guides are usually back to the shop between 5:30 and 6:30 PM, but can go shorter or longer based on your needs and destination.
 Bottom line is if that's too long for you, let your guide know in the morning and we can adjust the day to whatever you plans may need.